 But, God answered a three-part prayer for help, hope, and deliverance for my friend, John Wegner.

 The Lord Can Change The Heart Of Anyone of Us!

 Once John Wegner, who was an owner of a bar, who by God’s love and mercy, turned his life over to Jesus Christ.
 John made a significant turnabout that happened after an A.A. meeting where John was soliciting for new customers for his bar.

 A dramatic revelation of the Holy Spirit during a mob party reminded John of answered prayer.
 “If anyone thinks the Lord doesn’t hear the prayers of a sinner, I can assure them He heard mine.”

-John has been a member or Eastbrook Church for over 20 years and has built some strong friendships with others at the church, such as former head Pastor Mark Erickson.
+John has been a member or Eastbrook Church for over 20 years and has built some strong friendships with others at the church, such as former head Pastor Marc Erickson.